AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/non-logged-in-experience-learners.md

 >[!IMPORTANT]
 >
 >They are not to be used, as is, for any sort of data retrieval to support any non-logged in user/shared users or any other such cases.
+For building a headless or AEM based non logged in experience, please contact us.
+We will suggest the right approach based on your requirement.

 The non-logged in use cases require special handling.